BackstagecrewIS/devsite/README.md

 * ### User Stories
   - #### First Time Visitor Goals

     a.
-As a first time visitor, I want to be able to ask questions without having further instructions.
+As a first time visitor, I want to be able to ask a question without needing further instructions.

     b.
 As a first time visitor, I want to be able to see if my question has already been answered.